 Angel Picon has more than 15 years of organizing experience; having worked with Dolores Huerta and UFW, SEIU, and various community organizations in the Central Valley.
 As a youth immigrant himself, Angel organized a 20,000 person demonstration in San Joaquin County to support immigrant rights and was also a regional director for Congressman Jerry McNerney.
 Prior to joining The Arc of California, Angel was a federal liaison working with former NASA Astronaut Jose M. Hernandez sending satellites to space in cooperation with the Mexican Federal government.

-CHRISTIAN McMAHON, COMMUNICATIONS SPECIALIST
+CHRISTIAN McMAHON, DIRECTOR OF PROGRAMS AND COMMUNICATIONS

 GREG deGIERE, CIVIL RIGHS ADVOCATE